VuongNM/jekyll-now/_posts/2020-3-5-bayesian.md

-Jumping to the side, Vuong pulled out a giant Natri coin size of a disc that he always stores in the lab fridge, and start tossing it to a water.
+Jumping to the side, Vuong pulled out a giant Sodium block, size of a plate that he always stores in the lab fridge, and tossed it into water.

 BAM!!!!
 The lab explode!
 Everybody crawling out.
 Smoke is all over the place.
 Told you it's a dangerous experimenting with Vuong.